Byron Bay 100 hr Prenatal & Postnatal Yoga Teacher Training 25th August - 3rd Sept 2014

 The 10-day component will be a residential training held at the Byron Yoga Centre, Byron Bay.

-Stay in comfortable, clean twin share rooms with everything on site: accommodation, yoga studios, dining areas
+Stay in comfortable, clean twin share rooms with everything on site: accommodation, yoga studios, training rooms, dining areas and our new 20-metre mineral salt water pool (heated so it can be enjoyed all year round).

 *note, accommodation is subject to change

-Food at Byron Yoga Centre is market-fresh.
+All meals are provided as part of this residential training course.
+The food prepared at Byron Yoga Centre is market-fresh and a real highlight for our trainees.
 Enjoy healthy and delicious vegetarian cuisine, organic wherever possible, designed along Ayurvedic principles to be light and cleansing.

 This includes comprehensive course manuals, all meals (healthy vegetarian), and simple, clean shared accommodation for this specialised course.